 There are other ways to get into mentoring relationships in your community as well.
 Many foster parents and single parent families are looking for someone to come alongside them and invest in their children.
 Do you know a single parent or a foster parent?
 Ask them how you can help!
 Are there kids in your neighborhood that spend a significant amount of time without any adult influence?
 Bridge a relationship with their family and see if God opens a door for you to get involved.
 It may sound simplistic, but just take a look around...children and teens in need of mentors are everywhere.

-If you have questions about partnering with the fatherless, we’d be happy to help.
+If you have questions about partnering with the fatherless, we would be happy to help get you connect and come alongside you.
+To get started, please email email@example.com

 Psalm 68:6 speaks of the adoptive nature of God by saying “Father to the fatherless...God places the lonely in families.”
 For the follower of Christ, we have experienced the greatest of all adoptions and through adoption, foster, and respite care, we have the opportunity to show children the great grace that was shown to us.
 Next to their need for Jesus, a child has no greater need than the need for a parent.
 Orphans face many obstacles that simply would not be there if they had parents and advocates fighting for them.
 Parenting orphans and foster children is not easy.
 It will take hard work, patience, persistence, and great love.
 But it IS worth it.